 Many people assume that he employed some obscure technique to create curved lines – those immediately grasped by the eye – but he achieved the impression of hyperbolic distortion using only straight lines!

-In an analysis of the artworks exhibited at the Galleria Spazia in 1982, Grignani himself wrote:
+In an analysis of the artworks exhibited at the Galleria Spazia in 1982, Grignani himself wrote [II]:

-The twists are not produced by signs in the curve but by the gradual meeting of structures placed diagonally with grid coordinates.”
+The twists are not produced by curved signs but by the gradual meeting of structures placed diagonally with grid coordinates.”

 Franco studied geometry in high school and pursued mathematics for two years at the Faculty in Pavia until 1929.
 Subsequently, he moved to Turin to study architecture.
 As a result, he had a profound grasp of mathematical and geometric tools, including conics.
 Although I was just a child, I acquired these skills by observing him for hours and hours in his indefatigable work in his studio and listening carefully to his every single word.
 I even found it entertaining to attempt to imitate him in my math notebook during my primary school years, instead of paying attention to my teacher…